Rammaken/PSPVideoConverterTool/README.md

 - ffmpeg [https://github.com/FFmpeg/FFmpeg]

 # How to build
-- Load project into Apache Netbeans 21 or higher.
+- Load project into Visual Studio 2022
-- When building, make sure "bin" folder is together along with the compiled .jar
+- When building, make sure "bin" folder is together along with the compiled files